TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-After include this `payload` into our oneliner we can repeat the process:
+After including this `payload` in our oneliner, we can repeat the process:

 <br />